k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 One can override a Baseline rule, for example, deactivate an active plugin in the product settings.
 A crawler filter cannot be set on a Baseline rule since it is applied for all data platforms.

-The user can create multiple rules per a data platform.
+The user can create multiple rules per data platform.
 Each rule can define:

 * Crawler filter - schemas and/or datasets to be included or excluded from the Discovery job.
 * Override rule - plugins and other general overrides to the default product settings.